Sporadic violence marks fifth phase of Bengal polls | Politics

 In Bijpur in North 24 Parganas, TMC and BJP supporters clashed after the opposition party alleged that voters were being prevented from going to the booths.

-The BJP also alleged that some of its booth agents in the Minakha constituency of the same district were ''kidnapped'' by the TMC.
+The BJP also alleged that some of its booth agents in the Minakhan constituency in the same district were ''kidnapped'' by the TMC.

-The TMC said that the BJP does not have enough strength to depute agents in all the booths and that is why it was levelling such ''baseless'' allegation.
+The TMC said the BJP does not have enough strength to depute agents in all the booths, which is why it was levelling such ''baseless'' allegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)